Offshore Transcription – Who’s Really Transcribing Your Information?

 When you hire someone, you put a lot of thought into the person who’s going to be a part of your team.
 This is especially true if the role you have handles core confidential information that’s integral to your operational security.
 We’ve got news for you – transcription services are no different.

 You need to take a step back to ponder who’s really transcribing your crucial information.
-If you are a law firm or a pharmaceutical company, you have to be extremely careful when hiring transcriptionists.
+If you are looking for legal transcription services or pharmaceutical transcription services you have to be extremely careful when hiring transcriptionists.

 You could end up trusting an offshore transcription firm, assuming that the information you share with them will be safe and secure.
 Unfortunately, this might not be the case.